State of Illinois v. Alice Wynekoop: Post-trial

 After her conviction Wynekoop transferred her property to Walker, who sold the house on Monroe Street to the owner of apartments adjacent to the property.
 The new owner proceeded to demolish the house "to give sunlight and air" to the apartments.
-After her release in 1947 Wynekoop filed a lawsuit to reclaim the remaining property, which according to Wynekoop, Walker had promised to return upon her release.
-The property instead had passed to Walker's widow when he died in 1948 with no will.
-The widow refused to relinquish the property.
-The court ruled against Wynekoop's case in January 1950.
+After her release in 1947 Wynekoop would file a lawsuit to reclaim her remaining properties, which, she said, Walker had promised to return upon her release.
+However, Walker had died intestate in 1948 and that property had passed to Walker's widow, who now refused to relinquish it.
+The court ruled against Wynekoop's suit in January 1950.

 By September 1936 Wynekoop was well enough to be moved into the general population of the reformatory where she was considered "just a woman" instead of a prominent physician."
-It was noted that she was the only college graduate among the prisoners, which on the average had a 5th grade education.
+It was noted that she was the only college graduate among the prisoners, who had on the average only a fifth-grade education.

 On December 12, 1936, Wynekoop's attorney, Paul E. Thurlow, told reporters that he was preparing to appear before the Board of Pardons to appeal for clemency.
-He also stated that new evidence had been found to clear Wynekoop's name.
+He also claimed that new evidence had been found to clear Wynekoop's name.
 The State's Attorney promised to "bitterly" oppose that appeal.

 In April 1943 Wynekoop made an appeal for habeas corpus, writing a lengthy letter to a federal judge stating that the confession she had made was the only evidence of her guilt.
 Her appeal was denied because that court did not have authority to rule on the petition.
 The following year a friend and medical colleague of Wynekoop's, Bertha Van Hoosen, testified before the Board of Pardons, stating that Wynekoop had "ministered to the health and souls of her fellow prisoners for 10 years."
 She also denied that Wynekoop was guilty of the crime and said the crime was "entirely out of harmony with the character of the Dr. Wynekoop" she had known.
 Van Hoosen's plea was that Wynekoop be pardoned "in order that the medical profession, all women, her sorority, her church, and most of all her family, should be spared the humiliation of having one of their members die in prison."
 At the next session of the Board of Pardons the clergyman who had supported her throughout the trial urged clemency because "the name of the law has been upheld.
 She is now an old and feeble woman."
 The appeal for clemency was again denied.